 There are three guarantees in life – death, taxes and Premier League managers losing their job!
-BettingPro.com will have the latest ‘Sack Race’ and ‘Next Manager’ betting news you need throughout the campaign right here, so be sure to bookmaker this page to keep up to date with managers on the brink, managers on the move and more.
+BettingPro.com has the latest ‘Sack Race’ betting news & odds you need right here!

 Since the 2019-20 Premier League season got underway in August, there have been six managerial changes.
 Two have been with the same club.
 You would imagine that number will increase between now and May, although some bookmakers do not believe that with no manager to be sacked the current favourite.

 No Manager To Leave @ 5/4 William Hill

 You would just assume that a manager would be sacked between now and the end of the season, but there is a chance that might not happen at all.
 Managers in the top half are relatively safe, while the teams at the bottom would have already made the change if they thought it would do any good.
 Most bookmakers now have ‘No Manager To Leave’ as their favourite in this market.

 Dean Smith (Aston Villa) @ 3/1 Betvictor

 Aston Villa are second from bottom in the Premier League and are currently on a run of four consecutive league defeats.
 Their last win was on January 21 when they beat Watford.
 SInce then, they have lost to Bournemouth, Tottenham Hotspur and Southampton, while they were hammered 4-0 away at Leicester City on Monday night.
 Dean Smith need to pick up wins fast, or the memories of him gaining promotion will start to fade.

 Eddie Howe (Bournemouth) @ 6/1 Paddy Power